-Glee's Darren Criss and Wife Mia Swier Expecting First Baby - E!
+Glee's Darren Criss and Wife Mia Expecting First Baby - E!
 Online

 From Warbler to father!
-Darren Criss revealed he and wife Mia Swier are expecting their first baby.
+Darren Criss revealed he and wife Mia Criss are expecting their first baby.

 The Glee alum, 34, shared the news on Instagram on Oct.
 15, posting a video of the couple listening to their little one's heartbeat at the recording studio.